Amrit-Sarker/bpl-win-probability-predictor/README.md

 # BPL Win Probability Predictor 🏏

-This is a Machine Learning project that predicts the win probability of the chasing team in the Bangladesh Premier League (BPL).
+This is a Machine Learning project that predicts the **ball by ball win probability** of the chasing team in the Bangladesh Premier League (BPL).
 Based on historical match data, the model achieves an **82.28% accuracy** using Logistic Regression.

 ## Data
 * Collected from **Cricsheet** in `.json` format.